Are You Growing Spiritually?

 Maybe you change the one that you’ve been involved with.
 Ask your pastor or a senior member of the church for feedback on where they think you would be a good fit.
 Or, just spend time in each department of your church until you find the right fit.

 I know.
-It can be overwhelming but it’s growing that adds flavor to your life.
+It can be overwhelming but it’s growing in Christ that adds flavor to your life.

 Will everything be resolved in 30 days?
 Probably not.
 But the time will pass whether you choose to do anything specific to increase your personal or spiritual development or not.

-If you decide to do something with the time you will have worked on improving one are of your life.
+If you decide to do something with the time you will have worked on improving one area of your life.

 ‘A wise man will hear and increase in learning, And a man of understanding will acquire wise counsel’ Proverbs 1:5 NIV